ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 ## Changing the Hive execution engine

-To change the hive execution engine from Tez to MR, run the following command in the beeline client prompt:
+To change the Hive execution engine from Tez to MR, run the following command in the beeline client prompt:

 `set hive.execution.engine=mr;`